COVID-19 Safety Information for Chan Centre Event Organizers, Backstage Visitors & Artists

 - Traffic flow and stage setups organized to promote physical distancing

-- New safety procedures for event organizers, backstage visitors and artists (see below)
+- New safety procedures for event organizers, backstage visitors and artists (see below) including mandatory use of non-medical masks when indoors.

 Chan Centre staff will be onsite to welcome you, and we ask that you kindly follow their direction and guidance at all times.